iVuDang/COMP-1631-F22-Python-Functions-exercises/README.md

 * For variables, use camelCase.
 * Variable = equal sign means whatever on this side is assigned to the variable.
 Think of them as storage sites.
-* Use explanatory variables - name the variable on what it does/what it is, so when you read it, you know exactly it’s purpose in the system.
+* Use explanatory variables - name the variable on what it does/what it is, so when you read it, you know exactly it’s purpose is in the algorithm.

 ```python
 saleBonus: